-Understanding national standards and school assessment procedures are cruical in measuring the progress that students make.
-From September 2016, at Grainville, we will be measuring student’s attainment on the new GCSE grading scale of 1 – 9.
+Understanding national standards and school assessment procedures are crucial in measuring the progress that students make.
+At Grainville, we will be measuring student’s attainment on the GCSE grading scale of 1 – 9.
 It is very important that teachers, parents and the students themselves view the progress as a journey over the five years that students spend at Grainville.
 Small steps in progress will be made every term, whilst building knowledge and developing skills, as this is the key to GCSE success.
 Students are not expected to move up the scale quickly; the average grade at the end of Year 8 should be around a new GCSE grading of 2 or 3.
 Progress should be steady and secure over time.

 The new GCSE structure